jackboberg/dotfiles/README.md

 ## rcm: manage

-    rcup -v -d /usr/local/share/dotfiles
+    rcup -d /usr/local/share/dotfiles rcrc && rcup

-this will include `.rcrc` so future usage targets this directory
+First we symlink just the `rcrc` file, then allow that config to drive the default linking strategy.